We extend greetings to those who are new to the Guild, and gratitude

 Shakespeare: His World, His Work, His Influence, a 3-volume reference

-set that was published by Scribners.
+set that was compiled by Mr. Andrews and published in 1985 by Scribners.

-editions of Julius Caesar and
+volumes of Julius Caesar and

 The Tempest.
 And in 1994